 Fax: (867) 979-6445

-The Licensee shall submit one (1) paper copy and one (1) electronic copy of all reports, studies, and plans to the Board or as otherwise requested by the Board in writing.
+The Licensee shall submit one (1) electronic copy of all reports, studies, and plans to the Board and/or paper copies as otherwise requested by the Board in writing.
 Reports and/or studies submitted to the Board by the Licensee shall include an executive summary in English, Inuktitut, and French.

 This Licence is assignable as provided in section 44 of the Act.